Guide to the Papers of Charles and John Ulm

 On 3 December 1934 Ulm, together with two crew, flew from Oakland in California to Hawaii aboard the Stella Australis.
 The plane never reached its destination and, after an extensive search, the wreckage was never found.

-The series consists of one folder and contains newspaper cuttings, articles and correspondence.
+The series consists of one file and contains newspaper cuttings, articles and correspondence.
 Some of the letters include 1987 correspondence of John Ulm regarding his research on the Stella Australis.

 Ever since Ulm's historic flights, there have been many events and commemorative material issued to remember his expeditions and life, including commemorative envelopes, stamps, memorials and films.